 Jasvir Singh Dalio

-Quality Honey Production, Processing and Various Mechanism for Detection of Adulteration
+3. Quality Honey Production, Processing, and Various Mechanisms for Detection of Adulteration

 Sunita Saklani and Nitesh Kumar

-Rajesh Kumar, Bharti Sharma, Raksha Rani, Riya Sharma, and Younis Ahmad Hajam
+Rajesh Kumar, Bharti Sharma, Raksha Rani, Riya Sharma and Younis Ahmad

 Aishwarya Sharma and Younis Ahmad Hajam

-Composition of Honey, its Therapeutic Properties and role in Cosmetic Industry
+6. Composition of Honey, Its Therapeutic Properties and Role in Cosmetic Industry

-Ashish K. Lamiyan, Ramkesh Dalal, Anoop Singh, Sapna Katnoria, Neelima R. Kumar, and Ahsan Ali
+Ashish Kumar Lamiyan, Ramkesh Dalal, Sapna Katnoria, Ahsan Ali, Neelima R. Kumar and Anoop Singh

-Current Status and future Strategies to Increase Honey production in India
+8. Current Status and Future Strategies to Increase Honey Production in India

-Honey and Honeybees as potential pollinators and indicators of Environmental Pollution
+9. Honey and Honeybees as Potential Pollinators and Indicators of Environmental Pollution

 Dr Rajesh Kumar is currently working as Assistant Professor of Zoology in Department of Biosciences, Himachal Pradesh University, Shimla, Himachal Pradesh (India).
 He has more than 08 years of experience in teaching and research.
 His thrust areas of research are Entomology and Environmental Science.
 During PhD, he was awarded JRF by UGC-SAP under the meritorious students in science for two years.
 He was awarded Major Research Project by HIMCOSTE, Shimla (India) on Honeybees and their social impact during findings of which were recognized at national and international level.
 He has expertise in beekeeping techniques with the knowledge of sampling and maintaining culture for various insects & animals like Earthworms, Honey bees, Lucilia cuprina flies etc. He has also completed one self-sustaining project entitled "Establishment of Vermicompost Unit under Clean Campus Green Campus".
 Currently, he is handling 02 incubator projects under HP-STARTUP scheme and 01 major project sponsored by DEST, Govt of HP, INDIA.
 There are about 25 research papers, 03 book, 05 book chapter, 07 papers in proceedings, 55 abstracts, 09 Awards, 12 seminars/conferences, participation in more than 50 national/international conferences in his credit.
 He has guided 01 PhD, 5 MSc students for their dissertation and currently, guiding 02 PhD and 01 MPhil candidate.
 He is also a member of various scientific agencies and reviewer of peer reviewed journals.